mbrukman/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 ## Asynchronous Functions & Coroutines

-This is a regular 'ol Python function.
+This is a regular ol' Python function.
 ```python
 def hello_printer():
     print(